iameetshah/iameetshah.github.io/_posts/2021-11-29-horizontalChart.md

     }
 ```

-If you compile the code and run you will observe the alignment issue mentioned at the start of this article (Refer 'Actual Result' for screenshots).
+If you compile the code and run you will observe the alignment issue mentioned at the start of this post (Refer 'Actual Result' for screenshots).
 Now, lets amend the code to use Renderer so that we can get the expected result.

 Inorder to create `CustomHorizontalXAxisRenderer` we need to first jump to the definition of `XAxisRendererHorizontalBarChart` for `drawLabels` method.